Carola of Vasa: Betrothal and marriage

 In November 1852, in Moravec, Carola and her mother received an unexpected visit from Princes Albert and George of Saxony, who were on a hunting trip.
 In truth, however, this was only a pretext, since Prince Albert had been looking for a bride since 1850, which had not been successful until then.
-Firstly, plans were made for a marriage with Amélie of Leuchtenberg (widow of Emperor Pedro I of Brazil), but Albert didn't like her; then, another potential candidates were Archduchess Elisabeth Franziska of Austria (widow of Archduke Ferdinand Karl Viktor of Austria-Este) and of course Carola.
+Firstly, plans were made for a marriage with Amélie of Leuchtenberg (widow of Emperor Pedro I of Brazil), but Albert did not like her; then, other potential candidates were Archduchess Elisabeth Franziska of Austria (widow of Archduke Ferdinand Karl Viktor of Austria-Este) and of course Carola.
 During the banquet for the princes and other royals, Albert introduced himself to Carola and was struck by her grace and witty conversation.
 In later notes, Albert described meeting Carola as "love at first sight".
-A little later, Albert's father, Prince John of Saxony (who wanted his heir could marry someone with the same religious denomination), asked Carola's hand for his son in a letter to the princess' mother.
+A little later, Albert's father, Prince John of Saxony (who wanted his heir to marry someone with the same religious denomination), asked Carola's hand for his son in a letter to the princess' mother.
 Albert had feared that Napoleon III, Emperor of the French, who had also courted Carola, might forestall him.
 Another opponent for Carola's hand was Prince Friedrich Karl of Prussia.
-After a second meeting, Carola accepted Albert's proposal on 5 December 1852, and the official engagament was celebrated in the same day.
+After a second meeting, Carola accepted Albert's proposal on 5 December 1852, and the official engagement was celebrated in the same day.
 The couple spent that New Year together in Moravec.

 The imminent wedding of Albert and Carola initially met with little approval in Saxony.
 This was less because Carola was a rather penniless princess, and not because of the prevailing bad reputation of her divorced parents.
 Rather, the reason was that Carola had only converted to the Catholic faith shortly before the engagement.
 However, Prince John was more concerned about his son's happiness than any animosity towards the bride and did his best to promote the relationship that had developed.
 He also rejected arguments for or against the wedding for purely financial reasons.